mandalaNikhil/SDE-assignment/README.md

 2. MongoDB: This is an official module provided by the MongoDB team to help our Node.js application communicate with MongoDB.
 3. body-parser: This package will allow us to handle request bodies with Express.
 4. Heroku: For deploying the code from the github.

-### Why use body-parser?
-Let’s say you are sending an HTML form data to Node.js server i.e. you made a request to the server.
-HTTP sends your form data in bits and pieces which are intended to get assembled as they reach their destination.
-To extract these bits and pieces of data and assemble it so it is in a format that can be useful, we use a body-parser middleware

 ### Running  the Application